hashchange/jquery.scrollable/README.md

 With the option `jumpToTargetPosition`, the window or container element jumps to the target position as the animation is aborted.
 By default, the scroll animation just stops wherever it happens to be.

 Calling `stopScroll()` also removes queued scroll animations, should there be any.
-But it does not affect other, non-scroll animations and their queues - they proceed as normal.
+But it does not affect other, non-scroll animations and their queues – they proceed as normal.

-Please be aware that **you don't have to call `stopScroll()` before scrolling into a new direction**, ie when you call `scrollTo()` on the same container (e.g. the window).
-Ongoing scroll movements are stopped automatically for you.
+Please be aware that **you don't have to call `stopScroll()` before scrolling into a new direction**.
+When you call `scrollTo()` for a second time on the same container (e.g. the window), ongoing scroll movements are stopped automatically for you.

-Rather, you have to act if you _don't_ want to stop the current scroll movement and put the new one in the queue instead.
+Rather, you have to act if you _don't_ want to stop the current scroll movement.
 Use the `append` option then ([see above][scrolling-both-axes]).

 ### Animation options